Entanglement Properties of the One-Dimensional Dimerized Fermi-Hubbard Model: One-dimensional dimerized Fermi-Hubbard model

-The lowest energy state is then obtained by using the time-evolving block decimation (TEBD) algorithm\cite{Vidal04,Vidal07}.
-By dividing the imaginary time into small intervals of size $\Delta\tau$, we apply the the Suzuki-Trotter decomposition $e^{-\tau H}=(e^{-\Delta\tau H})^N (\Delta\tau=\tau/N)$ to implement the two-site TEBD\cite{Cha22}.
+The lowest energy state is then obtained by using the time-evolving block decimation (TEBD) algorithm~\cite{Vidal04,Vidal07}.
+By dividing the imaginary time into small intervals of size $\Delta\tau$, we apply the the Suzuki-Trotter decomposition $e^{-\tau H}=(e^{-\Delta\tau H})^N (\Delta\tau=\tau/N)$ to implement the two-site TEBD~\cite{Cha22}.
 The number of repetitions $N$ is determined under the condition that the energy difference between subsequent states is less than $10^{-12}$.
 A smaller $\Delta\tau$ reduces the decomposition errors but requires a longer time for the TEBD process.
 We choose $\Delta\tau=0.001$ in our calculations, which costs a long time to compute but is necessary to obtain the lowest energy state, especially near the phase transition.

 The elements of the vector $\Lambda$ represent the Schmidt coefficients, which are non-negative real numbers.
-The half-chain entanglement entropy, $S_h$, is then defined by
+The half-chain EE, $S_h$, is then defined by

 where $\lambda_\alpha$ is the $\alpha$-th element of the vector $\Lambda$ which bipartites the one-dimensional system.
-We also construct the reduced density matrix for a single-site and a double-site, and diagonalize them to obtain the corresponding entanglement entropies.
+We also construct the reduced density matrix for a single-site and a two-site, and diagonalize them to obtain the corresponding EEs.